OSTP/Dynamics_Textbook/README.md

 All Jupyter notebooks are fair use (CC0).

-All videos are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All videos are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC-BY-NC-ND).
 Videos can be used for non-commercial purposes and must remain unaltered.
 Video credits to Lance Schonberg and Sarah Sadavoy.

 ## Updates
 August 24, 2023: Jupyter Notebooks and videos are uploaded